 Let me start off by saying I love to re-use, re-purpose and re-paint furniture.
 It is such a fun, affordable and easy way to update something old or thrown out.

 I don’t know about you but I find it to be somewhat addictive, yet it can also be time-consuming and exhausting, especially when there is a lot of prep time needed.

 So of course I was excited when I finally found a line of decorative paint by Annie Sloan in any of 30 decorative and historical colours, that work great, looks beautiful, and saves me time, as no sanding is required!

-Is Chalk Paint® worth the money?
-I admit that I am cheap frugal and made my own chalk paint for a while, because I was having trouble justifying paying so much for a small can of paint.
-But I took the plunge, after my friend gave me an old dressing table as she was emptier her house just before leaving for her world backpacking tour.
-It was beaming with potential, I just couldn’t resisted.
+Is chalk paint worth the money?
+I admit that I am cheap frugal and made my own chalk paint for a while because I was having trouble justifying paying so much for a small can of paint.
+But I took the plunge after my friend gave me an old dressing table as she was emptier her house just before leaving for her world backpacking tour.
+It was beaming with potential, I just couldn’t resist.

 This is the table I decided to upcycle, before!